staqapp/contextio-ruby/README.md

 message_part.content => "body content of text/plain body_part"
 ```

-You can determine how many body content types are available and iterate
+You can determine how many body parts are available and iterate over each one.
-over each type.

 ```ruby
 message = account.messages[some_message_id]